estetsenko/qubership-maas/README.md

 Examples of config types structure is in [declarative_approach.md](docs/declarative_approach.md)

-Same rules are forking for RabbitMQ instance designators, but you should use `apiVersion: nc.maas.rabbit/v2`
+Same rules are working for RabbitMQ instance designators, but you should use `apiVersion: nc.maas.rabbit/v2`

 You can read about instance update using designators in [maintenance.md](./docs/maintenance.md)